-- (a) The wedding guest's 'sitting on a stone' suggests his surrender (1 mark) to the will of the Accident mariner. - (b) The wedding guest had been hypnotised by the Ancient Mariner.
+- (a) The wedding guest's 'sitting on a stone' suggests his surrender (1 mark) to the will of the Ancient mariner / listening to his story. - (b) The wedding guest had been hypnotised by the Ancient Mariner.
 (1 mark) He was helpless and could not excercise his own will.
-He was compelled to listen to the Mariner's story of sin and suffering. - (c) The phrase 'bright eyed' suggests the obsessed state of mind (1 mark) of the marnier. - 13.
-Objective: To test local and global comprehension of a poem.
+He was compelled to listen to the Mariner's story. - (c) The phrase 'bright eyed' suggests the hypnotic glare in the eyes of the (1 mark) mariner and the effect it had on the wedding guest.

+13. Objective : To test local and global comprehension of a poem.

-- (a) 'Beginning' here suggests a novice lacking perfection and professionalism.
-Winner, means achieving excellence, fame and name in the world of music. - (b) The nightingale shouldn't be boasting about the authenticity of her song.
-(1 mark) - (c) The boastful frog claimed that under his guidance the Nightingale will achieve perfection, fame and glory in the music world.
-(1 mark) - 14.
-Objective: To test appreciation and understanding of a poem.
-(4 marks)
+Marking : 3 marks The Frog and The Nightingale (a) 'Beginner' here suggests a novice lacking perfection and professionalism.
+'Winner', means achieving excellence, fame and name in the world of music.
+(1⁄2+1⁄2 mark) (b) The nightingale shouldn't be boasting about the authenticity of her song.
+(1 mark) (C) The boastful frog claimed that under his guidance the Nightingale would achieve perfection, fame and glory in the music world.
+(1 mark)